Cold hybrid ion-atom systems

 As demonstrated in the previous sections, the two-body ion-atom problem exhibits a rich variety of multichannel phenomena and represents a challenge for theoretical calculations.
 On the other hand, ion-atom systems share several universal properties, in particular the form of the long-range interaction, which is typically dominated by a polarization potential which scales as $1/R^{4}$.
 This becomes particularly important at low temperatures, when the long-range part of the potential, which affects collisions with low momenta, becomes crucial for the dynamics.
 Multichannel quantum defect theory (MQDT) allows us to make use of the simple form of the long-range potential and to describe the properties of ion-atom systems with minimal numerical effort.
 While originally developed to describe the electronic structure of atoms, it found widespread applications in atomic and molecular physics~\cite{greene1979general,seaton1983quantum,MiesJCP84,greene1985molecular,gao1998quantum,gao2005multichannel}.
 The basic idea of MQDT is to make use of the fact that the interaction potential approaches a simple form at large interparticle distances.
 For atomic and molecular collisions the long-range potential is indeed given by the leading dispersive term and the coupling between different channels typically vanishes.
 This is especially important at low collision energies $\lesssim E^\star$, since in such a case the collision partners approach each other more slowly and thus the long-range part of the potential has decisive impact on the collision process.
 Power-law potentials such as the van der Waals and polarization ones are particularly appealing since one can benefit from analytical solutions of the Schr\"{o}dinger equation at long range.

+First treatment of polarization potential using quantum defect methods has been performed by~\cite{WatanabePRA80} in the context of negative ion photodetachment.
 We will now briefly review the MQDT treatment of low-energy ion-atom collisions following~\cite{MiesJCP84,IdziaszekPRA09,IdziaszekNJP11}.
 An equivalent treatment based on a slightly different formulation has been developed by Gao and coworkers~\cite{GaoPRL10,LiPRA12,GaoPRA13,LiPRA14}, allowing for additional insights e.g. into the characterization of scattering resonances.
 Similar approach has been developed also by~\cite{RaabPRA09} to describe the bound states of the polarization potential.

 Consider a general multichannel two-body problem, where the channels account for the hyperfine structure and for different partial waves, described by a close-coupled radial Schr\"odinger equation as in Eq.~\eqref{eq:coupled_Sch_eq}